calliope-project/calliope/docs/creating/yaml.md

 Data defined in the current and imported file(s) must be mutually exclusive.
 If both the imported file and the current file define the same option, Calliope will raise an exception.

-As you will see in our [standard model directory structure][structuring-your-model-directory], we tend to store our model definition in separate files.
+As you will see in our [standard model directory structure](index.md#structuring-your-model-directory), we tend to store our model definition in separate files.
 In this case, our `model.yaml` file tends to have the following `import` statement:

 ```yaml